DeadmanXXXII/Kubecloud/README.md

 2. Steal AWS Keys

-Confirm that the h0nda package exfiltrates AWS credentials by monitoring network traffic and identifying unauthorized external connections.
+Confirm that the fabrice package exfiltrates AWS credentials by monitoring network traffic and identifying unauthorized external connections.